Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Organizes a presentation.

-If necessary, advises preschoolers on preparing a presentation and designing a portfolio.
+If necessary, advises preschoolers on the preparation of presentations and portfolio design.

-Rehearses with the children the upcoming presentation of the results of project activities.
+Rehearses with children the upcoming presentation of the results of project activities.

-Evaluates skills: communicate, listen, justify one's opinion, tolerance, etc.;
+Evaluates skills: communication, listening, justifying one’s opinion, tolerance, etc.;

-It focuses on the educational moment: the ability to work in a group for a common result, etc.
+Focuses on the educational aspect: the ability to work in a group for a common result, etc.

 If necessary, consult with the teacher.